mrzv/reeber/ext/HighFive/deps/catch2/docs/other-macros.md

 evaluates to `true`. `CHECKED_ELSE( expr )` work similarly, but the block is entered only if the _expr_ evaluated to `false`.

+> `CHECKED_X` macros were changed to not count as failure in Catch2 3.0.1.

 Example:
 ```cpp
 int a = ...;